andreivisan/andreivisan.github.io/_posts/2015-12-10-nodejs-crawler-using-simplecrawler-and-cheerio.md

 }
 ```

-For the function above, the `html` parameter represents the information downloaded by the cralwer and the `config` parameter represents the `JSON` object found int `scrapper-config.json`.
+For the function above, the `html` parameter represents the information downloaded by the crawler and the `config` parameter represents the `JSON` object found int `scrapper-config.json`.

 ### Putting it all together

-Now that both the crawler and the scrapper are ready let's modifi the `routes/index.js` file to look like the code bellow:
+Now that both the crawler and the scrapper are ready let's modify the `routes/index.js` file to look like the code bellow:

 ``` js
 var express = require('express');